byllgrim/iictl/README.md

 Controlling ii - Manage server/channel connections.

 It is written in **Ada** because I wanted to learn it.
+NB!
+There's a function temporarily written in C.

 ## Dependencies
 Ada (TODO which version?) compiler e.g. gnat.

+See above NB.

 ## Build and install
 Build with `make` or `gnatmake iictl.adb`.